- Guatemala is an ancient, beautiful and biologically significant country in Central America.

 - Guatemala also exports coffee, sugar, fruits, vegetables, cardamom and meat.

-Do you know any interesting or fun facts about Guatemala that we’ve missed?
-Share them here in the comments section below!
+Do you know any interesting or fun facts about Guatemala?
+Share them in the comments below!